 CT2 - Capability to know and understand the complexity of economic and social typical phenomena of the welfare society; capability to relate welfare with globalization and sustainability; capability to use technique, technology, economics and sustainability in a balanced and compatible way.

 CT4 - Capacity for managing the acquisition, the structuring, analysis and visualization of data and information in the field of specialisation, and for critically assessing the results of this management.

 CB7 - Ability to integrate knowledges and handle the complexity of making judgments based on information which, being incomplete or limited, includes considerations on social and ethical responsibilities linked to the application of their knowledge and judgments.

-To known and use advanced unsupervised machine learning and reinforcement learning techniques for application on all the domains of engineering and science
+To known and use advanced unsupervised machine learning techniques for application on all the domains of engineering and science

 Data Mining, a global perspective

 Brief introduction to what is Data Mining and Knowledge Discovery, the areas they are related to and the different techniques involved